Wizard101: Plot

-Arc 1
+Arc 1 (Wizard City, Krokotopia, Marleybone, Mooshu, and Dragonspyre)

 Merle Ambrose, the headmaster of Ravenwood school, summons the player character to the world of Wizard City.
 He explains that Malistaire Drake, the school's former Death Professor, has been driven mad by the death of his wife Sylvia and pursues unknown but dangerous methods to resurrect her.
 As the Wizard foils Malistaire's plots throughout Wizard City, they learn that Malistaire seeks the ancient "Krokonomicon" on the world of Krokotopia.

-The wizard travels to Krokotopia to find the Krokonomicon, only to learn that an expedition from Marleybone has taken it their world.
+The wizard travels to Krokotopia to find the Krokonomicon, only to learn that an expedition from Marleybone has taken it to their world.
 The Wizard travels there and aids detective Sherlock Bones in foiling the schemes of the O'Leary gang, in exchange for access to the Krokonomicon.
 Meanwhile, Malistaire breaks the infamous thief Meowiarty out of Newgate Prison in exchange for retrieving the Krokonomicon.
 The Wizard pursues them and defeats Meowiarty, but Malistaire escapes with the Krokonomicon.

-Ambrose tracks Malistaire's trail to the world of Mooshu, where Malistaire has seriously wounded their Emperor and stolen the spiral key to his destination: Dragonspyre.
-The Wizard defeats the four cursed Onis of Mooshu to heal the Emperor and obtain the key to Dragonspyre.
+Ambrose tracks Malistaire's trail to the world of Mooshu, where Malistaire has seriously wounded their Emperor and used his spiral key to enter the world of Dragonspyre.
+The Wizard defeats the four cursed Onis of Mooshu to heal the Emperor and earn the key to Dragonspyre.
 The player and Malistaire's brother, Myth professor Cyrus Drake, pursue Malistaire to Dragonspyre.
 They learn that Malistaire intends to use the Krokonomicon to awaken the slumbering Dragon Titan and force him to revive Sylvia.
 Cyrus attempts to use Sylvia's ghost to convince Malistaire to stop but fails, and the player kills Malistaire in a duel.
 His ghost reunites with Sylvia and departs into the afterlife.